Careers advisory service: Types of careers advisory services

 The UK government’s careers advisory service is called The National Careers Service.
 Most UK universities also have their own in-house careers advisory services for students and alumni.
 A number of corporate entities also have in-house careers advisory services for their employees.
 There are privately owned, independent careers advisory services throughout the UK.

 In Scotland, the National skills body Skills Development Scotland provide careers advisory services in all maintained secondary schools and in a network of centres across the country.

 Accessing careers advisory services

 Traditionally, clients of careers advisory services have met up with their career guide/counsellor/coach face-to-face to work through their career challenges.
 Nowadays, however, careers advisory services may offer remote channels of communication such as careers telephone lines and online tools.
 There are now private companies that are offering subscription-based online careers information, advice and guidance to schools across the UK.
 Some careers advisory services also go out into the community by running seminars and workshops.

 Methods and tools

-Careers advisory services adopt many different techniques and tools to assist their clients.
-They include such things as: diagnostic tests and questionnaires; personality assessments; CV writing workshops; mock interviews;'career drivers' questionnaires and visionboards.
+Careers advisory services adopt many different techniques and tools to assist their clients, including diagnostic tests and questionnaires, personality assessments, CV writing workshops, mock interviews, "career driver" questionnaires, and vision boards.
 An established career coaching technique used by many careers advisers is a combination of the GROW model and the 'solution-focused' methodology.